Spherical Designs on $S^1$ of Finite Harmonic Strength: Introduction

 When \eqref{eq:cubature} holds for every polynomial of degree at most \(t\) but fails for some polynomial of degree \(t+1\), the integer \(t\) is called the \emph{strength} of \(X\).

-Classical work on spherical designs has been driven by three intertwined questions: \begin{enumerate} \item[(a)] For which parameters does no design exist? \item[(b)] For which parameters does some design exist? \item[(c)] How can explicit examples be constructed? \end{enumerate} Because \(S^1\) admits a remarkably simple trigonometric parametrisation, it serves as an invaluable toy model for testing these questions.
-Hong \cite{Hong82} classified one-dimensional spherical \(t\)-designs into \emph{group-type} and \emph{non-group type} families, and Martínez \cite{Martinez22} sharpened this classification further by means of symmetric function techniques.
+Classical work on spherical designs has been driven by the following questions: \begin{enumerate} \item[(a)] For which parameters does no design exist? \item[(b)] For which parameters does some design exist? \item[(c)] How can explicit examples be constructed? \end{enumerate} The unit circle \(S^1\) is a useful testing ground for these questions because of its simple trigonometric parametrisation.
+Hong \cite{Hong82} classified one-dimensional spherical \(t\)-designs into group-type and non-group type families, and Martínez \cite{Martinez22} sharpened this classification by using symmetric function techniques.